Julian9B/student_projects/cpp/sortingTests/description.md

 }
 ```

-To compare them, we create vector with 10000 random numbers, and let both functions sort copies of it.
+To compare them, we create vector with 10000 random numbers, and send it to both algorithms.

 ```cpp
 std::vector<int> originalVec(10000); // Tworzymy wektor z 10000 losowymi liczbami